 An arrangement where a person contributes to the design of shift work schedules and may have some choice over which shifts they work.
 It can also include opting to work more or less shifts during a cycle.
 For example, a person may work 4 shifts the first week and 6 shifts in the next, provided at the end of a stated work cycle, the total required ordinary hours are worked.

-An arrangement where the employee and employer agree on a number of hours to be worked on a yearly rather than weekly basis.
+An arrangement where the employee and employer agree on the number of hours to be worked on a yearly rather than weekly basis.

 Becoming increasingly popular in the private sector, employees work 1 or more week on, followed by 1 or more weeks off.
 An example of this would be 2 weeks on, 2 weeks off.